 Important Dates for the Coolly family

 This web page shows only a small excerpt of our Coolly research.
-Another 299 words (21 lines of text) covering the years 1513, 1560 and 1554 are included under the topic Early Coolly History in all our PDF Extended History products and printed products wherever possible.
+Another 150 words (11 lines of text) covering the years 1513, 1560, 1554, 1633, 1695, 1633, 1585, 1637, 1621, 1674, 1648, 1700, 1698, 1699, 1685, 1723 and 1723 are included under the topic Early Coolly History in all our PDF Extended History products and printed products wherever possible.

 Coolly Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Coolly are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Coolly include: Colly, Colley, Collie, Caullie, Caulley, Caully, Coully, Coulley and many more.

 Early Notables of the Coolly family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Coolly Notables in all our PDF Extended History products and printed products wherever possible.
+Another 30 words (2 lines of text) are included under the topic Early Coolly Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Coolly family to Ireland

 Some of the Coolly family moved to Ireland, but this topic is not covered in this excerpt.

-Another 211 words (15 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 111 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.